Mallen220/Website-Portfolio/_posts/2024-08-20-Team-Broncobots-Website.md

 ---
-layout: project
+layout: post
 title:  "Team Broncobots Website"
 summary: "Redesigned the entirety of the Broncobots website at teambroncobots.com"
 author: MatthewAllen
 date: '2024-08-20 0:00:00 +0530'
-languages: ['HTML', 'CSS', 'JavaScript', 'SCSS', 'Ruby']
+category: ['HTML', 'CSS', 'JavaScript', 'SCSS', 'Ruby']
 thumbnail: /assets/img/projects/teambroncobotswebsite.png
 keywords: devlopr jekyll, how to use devlopr, devlopr, how to use devlopr-jekyll, devlopr-jekyll tutorial,best jekyll themes, multi languages and tags
 usemathjax: true